LOSS-1.1%-0.5R|LONGLow Conviction|$988.69$977.9014d 19hView in Radar →

 What Would Invalidate

-• A daily close below the $967 support level would invalidate the structural floor thesis and suggest a deeper correction.
+• A daily close below the $967.12 support/POC area invalidates the structural floor and long thesis, suggesting a deeper correction.

 DeepSeek R1Deep